Datumtyagi/Data-Science-Assignment-eCommerce-Transactions-Dataset/README.md

 Key insights were derived to improve sales strategies, target high-value customers, and optimize product offerings.
 Full details are in the EDA report.

 ### **Task 2: Lookalike Model**
 Developed a model that uses customer and product information to recommend similar customers.
-Outputs are saved in [Lookalike.csv](./Lookalike.csv).

 ### **Task 3: Customer Segmentation**
 Clustered customers into 4 segments based on behavior and demographics.
 Achieved a **Davies-Bouldin Index** of `0.8502362410640188`, reflecting strong clustering quality.